-In effect, the majority of operating leases (as defined by the current AASB 117) will be reported on the statement of financial position under AASB 16.
-There will be a significant increase in assets and liabilities for agencies that lease assets.
-The impact on the reported assets and liabilities would be largely in proportion to the scale of the agency's leasing activities.
+Under AASB 16, the majority of operating leases (as defined by the current AASB 117 and shown at Note 22) will be reported on the statement of financial position as right-of-use assets and lease liabilities.

 The right-of-use asset will be initially recognised at cost, consisting of the initial amount of the associated lease liability, plus any lease payments made to the lessor at or before the effective date, less any lease incentive received, the initial estimate of restoration costs and any initial direct costs incurred by the lessee.
 The right-of-use asset will give rise to a depreciation expense.